MohanedAshraf/doryapi/README.md

 ## About The Project :eyes:

-An API for Dory App , Dory is an Online Medical Booking App It allows the patient to book appointments , search for doctors and labs  , chat with Doctors and Request Home consultations or Home tests .
+An API for Dory App , Dory is an Online Medical Booking App It allows the patient to book Appointments , search for Doctors and Labs  , chat with Doctors and Request Home Consultation or Home Test .

 ### Built With :hammer: